Updated September 16, 2019

 In June of 2018, the F5VC Commission adopted an implementation model for future programming.
 First 5 Ventura is working diligently with community partners to implement this model beginning on July 1, 2019.
 No changes will be made to First 5 programs until July 1, 2019.
 By working together we can stretch each dollar a little further and build creative solutions to ensure strong futures for Ventura County children, families and communities.
 For more information on the implementation model as well as future funding please see the FAQs below.

 We are committed to being inclusive and transparent throughout this process by providing tools and resources including:

 - A dedicated webpage: To keep our partners, staff, and families updated with the latest and most relevant information, and resources.

-- Email updates: Please send your preferred email address that is accessible over the summer months to firstname.lastname@example.org.
+- Email updates: Please send your preferred email address to firstname.lastname@example.org.